martyromero/martyromero.github.io/_posts/2017-03-06-i-married-her-116-months-ago.md

 ## Monthaversary

 We started celebrating our wedding each month from the very beginning.
 It annoyed me the first year.
-What a clich&eacute; I thought!
+"What a clich&eacute;" I thought!
 My wife said that we would stop celebrating “monthaversaries” after our first year, but it didn’t stop.
 We have missed a few months, only to come back a few days later and make a deal of it, even if it is only “hey, we forgot our monthaversary!”
 Today is our 116th wedding monthaversary, but it has been 217 months and 4 days since we met.

 Sure it’s true that we haven’t always made each other happy, and we both wish that many things had turned out differently, but I love her still.